What is Gynecomastia?

 Men sometimes develop excess tissue in the breasts.
-Clinically, this is called gynecomastia, but most men don’t think of the condition as anything more than having some extra weight and it showing in their breasts.
+Clinically, this is called gynecomastia.
+Most men don’t think of the condition as anything more than having some extra weight and it showing in their breasts.
 This can make a man consciously avoid situations where he has to remove his shirt such as at the beach or when out on a boat.
 It can be very embarrassing.

-Many men may feel like they need to live with this condition, but the plastic surgeons at Elite Plastic Surgery can perform male breast reduction, giving them back their self-esteem and confidence.
+Many men may feel like they need to live with gynecomastia, but the plastic surgeons at Elite Plastic Surgery can perform male breast reduction, giving them back their self-esteem and confidence.

 This procedure is designed to restore a more masculine appearance to the male chest, using a combination of breast tissue removal and liposuction to improve chest wall contour.
 The result is a flatter, firmer and more masculine-looking chest.